iztiar/iztiar-core/docs/Installation.md

     - provide a full log of its actions and their results

 The installer should focalize on installing all services on a single host.
 Spanning the environment on several hosts should be considered as an advanced alternative.

+### Security notes

+The security is based on client certificates.

+The installation process must :

+    - generate a CA root certificate for the environment (e.g. production)
+    - generate a CARoot-based CA certificate for each IMqttClient (coreBroker, coreController) and each IMqttServer (coreBroker)
+    - configure the broker to allow the client certificates